 And that doesn’t even cover the many great by-mail and downloadable puzzle books and sets available this holiday season!

 Many top constructors and organizations market their puzzles directly to solvers, so between by-mail offers, subscriptions, and downloadable puzzle bundles, you’ve got plenty of quality choices!

-—The Crosswords Club, edited by Patti Varol (puzzle bundles by mail, available in both regular and large print; $39.95 for 12 issues, $59.95 for large print)
+—The Crosswords Club, edited by Patti Varol (puzzle bundles by mail, $39.95 for 12 issues)

 –Andrew Ries’ Aries Xwords ($12 per year)